ke0m/progressbar/README.md

 # progressbar
-A progress bar for printing progress witin serial and parallel loops in C++
+A progress bar for printing progress within serial and parallel loops in C++